-Ducks love to swim, but if you include a kiddie pool that has a way for them to get in and out, they’ll be extra delighted.
+Ducks love to swim, but if you include a kiddie pool that has a way for them to get in and out, they’ll be delighted.

-Consider the Commitment
+Pet Ducks: Consider the Commitment

-Take note that domesticated ducks should not be released into the wild.
+Take note: Domesticated ducks should never be released into the wild.
 A domesticated duck can potentially carry diseases to which wild ducks have no immunity.
-A domesticated duck also may not have learned the skills it needs to survive in the wild.
+A domesticated duck also may not have learned the skills needed to survive in the wild.

 “You cannot just cut them loose,” bird rescuer Donna Jones told The Baltimore Sun.

 The newspaper reported that “even those [dumped birds] that are able to fly don’t know where to go or what environment to seek because they are accustomed to quarters with food, shelter and water.”